Phronesis2025/wcs-basketball-v2/docs/CODEBASE_STRUCTURE.md

 - React unescaped entities fixes for proper HTML rendering
 - Build system optimization with zero errors and clean compilation
 - Enhanced responsive design with improved mobile and desktop layouts
+- **NEW**: Coaches dashboard with team management, schedule creation, and drill management
+- **NEW**: Practice drills system with filtering and categorization
+- **NEW**: Enhanced UI component library with dialog, input, and select components
+- **NEW**: Coaches login system with authentication and role-based access

 ## 🏗️ Root Directory Structure